 Summative assessments can include: tests, projects, performance tasks, presentations, portfolios, essays, and end of course exams.

-Common practices in using the MYP assessment criteria and determining achievement levels
+Common Practices: Using the MYP assessment criteria & Determining achievement levels

 IB MYP grades are reported by individual teachers as overall achievement levels using scales predetermined by the IB MYP.
 The MYP assessment is described as criterion- related, as it is based upon predetermined criteria that are scaled according to their relative importance in each subject area.
 The IB MYP identifies a set of objectives for each subject group, which are directly related to the assessment criteria of that particular subject.